-During the second quarter of fiscal 2020, we began the discontinuation of our transaction-driven Advertising Cloud offerings, allowing us to focus our investment on strategic growth initiatives.
+During the second quarter of fiscal 2020, we began to discontinue our transaction-driven Advertising Cloud offerings, allowing us to focus our investment on strategic growth initiatives.
 We continue to offer our Advertising Cloud software solutions, but they are not expected to be areas of revenue growth.